 Where to Stream Runtime Arrays

-The trick with serializing runtime-sized arrays is figuring out where to stream them into the buffer.
-If it is a fixed-size array embedded directly in the object (e.g. an Array class), then you can simply serialize it right where the Array class is.
+class is.
 However, if you have a pointer to an array dynamically allocated somewhere in memory, then we can't just simply do the same.
 That's because we want to support deserializing in-place, and the next location in the buffer may be needed to hold the next member in this object, or in perhaps a parent object.

-For example, suppose we are serializing the following class Widget:
+For example, suppose we are serializing the following class Widget

 template <typename DataType>